-Standing high above the city on the 10th floor of the City Club Apartments, at 309 Vine Street, and resurrected from the history that has stood here before our time, The View at Shires’ Garden is inspired by the first amusement resort in this part of the country, Shires’ Garden.
+Standing high above the city on the 10th floor of the City Club Apartments at 309 Vine Street, and resurrected from the history that has stood here before our time, The View at Shires’ Garden is inspired by the first amusement resort in this part of the country, Shires’ Garden.

 William Shires, an English Aristocrat, purchased the plot of land between 3rd and 4th streets, from Race to Vine, in 1825 from Judge Jacob Burnet, who supposedly had some debts to settle.
 Opening the gates to Shires’ Garden in 1842, he had completely transformed the block of property into a destination for amusement and recreation.
 Shires planted magical gardens with fruit trees and flowers from around the world, and constructed a square-framed theatre where the first matinée show was produced.
 Vendors with refreshment offerings lined the walkways through the gardens, and a grand restaurant and hotel was housed in the old Burnet Mansion.
 It was just six years later when the amusement resort was sadly burned to the ground in “a most picturesque fire,” on a snowy evening, in January 1848.

-The View at Shires’ Garden, much like William Shires’ land of amusement, will feature exquisite food and drink offerings in a relaxed setting, where friends and acquaintances can come together for an experience and views that will be unmatched in the Queen City.
+The View at Shires’ Garden, much like William Shires’ land of amusement, features exquisite food and drink offerings in a relaxed setting, where friends and acquaintances can come together for a unique experience, and views that are unmatched in the Queen City.

 Our reinvented concept boasts a large rounded bar in the main dining space, comfortable lounge seating, a private event space dubbed Parlor A, and our panoramic 2000 sq. ft. patio for al fresco dining and drinks, with comfortable fire-lit seating arrangements and views of the riverfront and stadiums.